Estate Planning & Probate

 At Lodestone Legal Group, our Estate Planning & Probate Lawyers provide our clients with peace of mind that their loved ones will be taken care of in the event of their death or incapacity.
 We understand that this can be a difficult topic to discuss, but having a plan in place can help relieve anxiety and uncertainty about what may happen in the future if a loved one becomes incapacitated or passes away.

-To hear from our Estate Planning and Probate Attorney, click the image to the left.
+To hear from an Estate Planning Attorney, click the image to the left.

-Avoiding Probate?
-Our Probate Lawyers are here to guide our clients through the estate planning process in a painless and efficient manner.
-As a result, our clients leave our law office with executed documents and a confidence that they have a plan in place to take care of themselves and their loved ones in the future.
-Additionally, in the event of a loved one’s death, we provide guidance and direction through the probate process in order to ensure that assets are properly distributed to beneficiaries and heirs.
+Probate is the court supervised process of administering an estate and carrying out the wishes of the decedent to distribute the property to the beneficiaries and/or heirs at law.
+Our probate attorneys are here to guide our clients through the estate administration process in a painless and efficient manner.
+As a result, in the event of a loved one’s death, we provide guidance and direction through the probate process in order to ensure that assets are properly distributed to beneficiaries and heirs.

 Most people want to know that when they die, their assets are distributed according to their wishes and their family will be taken care of.
 We guide our clients through the process of creating a last will and testament by discussing their objectives, goals, and concerns; their financial and family situation; potential estate tax implications; and other worries in order to create a last will and testament that meets their goals.